felixakiragreen/visaviz/README.md

 - Performance

-**Nice to have:**
+**Nice to haves:**

-- Interactive blocks (show a popup on hover with tweet details) - note: I can workaround using an overlay in SwiftUI if I can't figure it out
+- Interactive blocks (show a popup on hover with tweet details)
+	- note: I can workaround using an overlay in SwiftUI if I can't figure it out

 ## Scope

-1. Show ALL of a user’s tweets at once (no gimmicks, all of them)
+1. Show ALL of a user’s tweets at once (no gimmicks, all of them — data is coming from a JSON file so no worry about API limits)
-2. Every tweet is a square block
+2. Each tweet is a square block
-   1. Position is determined by a sorting (time, popularity, +) along a path (h/v rows, snake) in a 2d grid
+   1. Position is determined by a sorting (time, popularity, +) along a path (h/v rows, snake) in a 2D grid
       1. Size of grid is determined by view size
       2. Size of blocks is determined by how small they have to be to all fit in the view
    2. Color is determined by tweet properties: